opencurriculai/data_science_curriculum/docs/about.md

         - This [website that helps visualize probability basics](https://seeing-theory.brown.edu/basic-probability/index.html)
         - This [small essay series by Andrew Ng on how to build a career in AI](https://read.deeplearning.ai/the-batch/how-to-build-a-career-in-ai-part-1-three-steps-to-career-growth/).

-    - *A community*: a growing community of learners & coaches to help each other along the way, to organize study groups, etc.
+    - *A community*: TBD! <!--  a growing community of learners & coaches to help each other along the way, to organize study groups, etc. -->

 3. __Open Source__